AdobeDocs/campaign-classic.pt-BR/help/platform/using/creating-filters.md

   >
   >The **%** character replaces any character string.
 For example, the string `%@yahoo.com` lets you display all the profiles with an e-mail address in the domain "yahoo.com".
 -->
 É possível alterar o filtro padrão de uma lista.
-Para obter mais informações, consulte [Change the default filter](#altering-the-default-filter).
+Para obter mais informações, consulte [Alterar o filtro padrão](#altering-the-default-filter).

 * **Filtros simples**